botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 the title and description of the embed, and remove all fields.
 Finally, we send the modified embed object back to the `editMessage` function.

-As mentioned previously, this example is contrived and meant to demonstrate the process.
-In practice, we're more likely to use `.Message.Embeds` to get the original embed object, convert and modify it as shown above, then send it back to the `editMessage` function.
+As mentioned previously, this example is contrived: in practice, we're more likely to use `.Message.Embeds` to get the original embed object, convert and modify it as shown above, then send it back to the `editMessage` function.

 {{< callout context="note" title="Note" icon="outline/info-circle" >}}

-`structToSdict` does not perform deep conversion and has some other general inconsistencies.
+`structToSdict` does not perform deep conversion.
 For a full conversion of an embed to a dictionary, you can use the following code snippet:

 ```go
 {{ if not .Message.Embeds }}